ShangoLIV/Artuisis/README.md

 To this end, this project proposes a multi-agent simulator for simulating the behaviour of swarms of robots, implemented using the Unity game engine (https://unity.com).
 Different swarm behaviours are implemented, and can be controlled using the various associated parameters.
 In particular, this simulator allows simulation extracts to be recorded, so that they can be replayed or the simulation restarted from a recording frame.
 The simulator can also be used to display various swarm visualisations, whether for real-time simulation or for viewing recordings.

+UPDATE 07/2025 ADD Tangible Tokens interaction ("Cailloux"): The simulator now include the usage of tokens that act as attractor/repulsor for the agents.
+Each token are configurable.
+The token generation can be done either using mouse and keyboard or using an interactive table compatible with [TuioUnityClient] (https://github.com/InteractiveScapeGmbH/TuioUnityClient).

 This documentation explains how the simulator works, as well as the structure of the project code.

 ## Table of contents